rjbs/rjbs.github.io/_posts/2021-07-03-what-cpan-code-did-i-install-when.md

 install [Task::BeLike::RJBS](https://metacpan.org/pod/Task::BeLike::RJBS) (by
 running `cpanm rjbs`).
 This installs most of the stuff I'm going to need to do my normal work.
-Over time, I tend to find that it needs an update, because over the course of the last year or so I started using some new libraries tht didn't get into the bundle.
+Over time, I tend to find that it needs an update, because over the course of the last year or so I started using some new libraries that didn't get into the bundle.
 (This will happen less now that I'm using the monthly blead snapshots day to day again, but it's a real thing.)